 In this section, we clarify the rationale behind our architectural design choices.

-\subsection{U-Net-based diffusion model.}
+\subsection{U-Net-based Diffusion Model}

-We specifically choose a U-Net-based video diffusion model rather than recent DiT-based models, primarily for architectural compatibility with FeatureNeRF~\citep{customdiffusion360} which is a starting point of our method.
-DiT models rely on Conv3D-based patchification, which merges spatial and temporal dimensions.
-Consequently, these models cannot guarantee a consistent number of features for each individual frame, which is crucial for accurate frame-level camera pose conditioning.
+We specifically choose a U-Net-based video diffusion model rather than recent DiT-based models, primarily for architectural compatibility with FeatureNeRF~\citep{customdiffusion360}, which serves as the starting point of our method.
+DiT models rely on Conv3D-based VAE, merging spatial and temporal dimensions.
+Consequently, these models cannot guarantee a consistent number of features per frame, crucial for accurate frame-level camera pose conditioning.
 In contrast, our U-Net-based model explicitly maintains per-frame feature maps, ensuring effective camera pose conditioning.

-Among available U-Net-based text-to-video models, we build our approach upon AnimateDiff~\citep{animatediff} due to its state-of-the-art video generation capability and compatibility with diverse stylization such as DreamBooth~\citep{dreambooth} and LoRA~\citep{lora}.
-As illustrated in~\figref{fig:dreambooth}, incorporating various DreamBooth models significantly enhances style controllability without altering the identity of the customized object.
-For photo-realistic, we use the customization model integrated with RealisticVision\textsuperscript{1} for all experiments.
+Among available U-Net-based text-to-video models, we build upon AnimateDiff~\citep{animatediff} due to its state-of-the-art video generation capability and compatibility with diverse stylizations such as DreamBooth~\citep{dreambooth} and LoRA~\citep{lora}.
+As illustrated in~\figref{fig:dreambooth}, incorporating various DreamBooth models significantly enhances style controllability without altering the customized object's identity.
+For photo-realistic rendering, we integrate our customization model with RealisticVision\textsuperscript{1} for all experiments.

 \paragraph{Justification for U-Net over DiT in multi-view customization task} While a U-Net-based backbone may slightly compromise visual quality compared to transformer-based architectures, our primary goal is accurate geometry learning and effective frame-level control under extremely limited data conditions.
 DiT-based video models typically require training an additional conditioning network for precise frame-level camera pose control~\citep{recammaster, ac3d, syncammaster}.
 Such approaches rely heavily on large-scale datasets; for example, RelCamMaster uses 136K videos and AC3D employs 65M videos.
 In contrast, our multi-view customization scenario provides only a single video sample (approximately 50 frames), insufficient to reliably train additional networks without severe overfitting and loss of controllability.
 Recognizing the fundamental limitations of DiT-based architectures under these constrained conditions, we adopted a U-Net architecture that maintains per-frame latent features.
 This choice enables us to explicitly impose geometry constraints during inference using Feature Mesh Rendering, thus achieving robust viewpoint controllability and geometric consistency.